-Roman Martiuk was appointed Chief Executive Officer of the Walkerton Clean Water Centre effective September 2014.
-Reporting to the board of directors, Roman is responsible for the operation of the Centre.
+Carl Kuhnke was appointed Chief Executive Officer of the Walkerton Clean Water Centre effective September 2017.
+Reporting to the board of directors, Carl leads the operation of, and strategic planning for, the Centre.

 Brian Jobb has managed the WCWC Training Institute since 2008.
-Brian has been involved with the development of many of the Centre's training courses and the MOE's mandatory courses and also delivers courses for operators and decision-makers.
+Brian has been involved with the development of many of the Centre's training courses and also delivers courses for operators and decision-makers.

 As Senior Operational Instructor, Venkat delivers water related training courses across the province and also develops new water related courses.
 Venkat was instrumental in establishing a partnership with Bimose Tribal Council for the delivery of training to First Nation Operators.
 He is a member of WCWC's Research Advisory Committee.

 Venkat started his career as an Environmental Engineer with the Ministry of the Environment (MOE), Government of India.
 During his 14 years of tenure with the MOE, his key responsibility was enforcement of relevant statutes and legislations to industrial establishments for compliance.
 During his tenure with Lambton Shores as Infrastructure Manager, Venkat managed the operations and maintenance of Municipality's water distribution system, wastewater treatment and collection system and implemented few capital projects.

 During his tenure as an Environmental Services Engineer with the Town of St. Marys, his key role was to ensure that the town's water & wastewater treatment, wastewater collection and water distribution systems complied with the statutes.
 Venkat played a lead role in evaluating alternatives for biosolids management, conducted pilot scale study for sewage treatment plant upgrade with the Town receiving Biosolids Excellence Award from the Water Environment Association of Ontario for Biosolids Management.